The page has been translated by Gen AI.

 Number of serversRequiredNumber of GPU Node servers to create simultaneously

-Service Type > Server TypeRequiredGPU Node Server Type
+Service Type > Server TypeRequiredGPU Node server type

-Service Type > Planned ComputeRequiredStatus of resources with Planned Compute set
+Service Type > Planned ComputeRequiredStatus of resources with Planned Compute configured

 • In Use: Number of resources with Planned Compute that are currently in use

-• Configured: Number of resources with Planned Compute set
+• Configured: Number of resources with Planned Compute configured

 • Coverage Preview: Amount applied per resource by Planned Compute

-• Planned Compute Service Application: Go to the Planned Compute service application page
+• Apply for Planned Compute Service: Navigate to the Planned Compute service application page

 Table.
 GPU Node Service Information Input Items

-• Required Information Input area, enter or select the required information.
+• In the Required Information Input area, enter or select the necessary information.

 Category